Terranea Resort: Escape to the Mediterranean without Leaving Los Angeles County

 We enjoyed appetizers and sandwiches at Nelson's overlooking the water, and some wonderful flavors of European style favorites at the Catalina Kitchen.
 Bashi has a more Asian angle, Mar'Sel a more adult, upmarket menu, and The Grill offers poolside treats.
 We also had a wonderful breakfast on our own balcony, far from other people—just us, blueberry pancakes, and the morning waves.

-With limitations of the 2020 season, the menus at all of these restaurants is smaller than usual, so if you have special dietary needs (vegetarian, gluten-free, etc) it's a good idea to call ahead to be sure that the menu item you're counting on will be available before deciding on your restaurant for the evening.
+With limitations of the 2020 season, the menus at all of these restaurants are smaller than usual, so if you have special dietary needs (vegetarian, gluten-free, etc) it's a good idea to call ahead to be sure that the menu item you're counting on will be available before deciding on your restaurant for the evening.

 The moonlit view from our room was so beautiful I didn't want to go to sleep!